Magyar Tudományos Akadémia Logo

 Magyar Tudomanyos Akademia Logo History

-The creator of the Hungarian Scientific Society is philanthropist and educator István Széchenyi.
-For its establishment, the count spent his entire annual income derived from his own estate.
-As a result, in 1825, a scientific organization was founded.
+The Hungarian Scientific Society was founded by the philanthropist and educator István Széchenyi.
+To establish it, the count spent his entire annual income from his own estate.
+As a result, a scientific organization was founded in 1825.
 Its first official name was Magyar Tudós Társaság.
 Under this name, it began operations in 1830.
 In 1831, the first general assembly was held, establishing basic classes: mathematical, historical, philosophical, linguistic, natural sciences, and jurisprudence.
 After renaming in 1840, the scientific society became known as Magyar Tudományos Akadémia.

 The MTA logo was approved in 1831.
-It was commissioned by István Széchenyi, who turned to his good acquaintance – the portraitist and landscape painter of the 19th-century Romantic era, Johann Nepomuk Ender.
+It was commissioned by István Széchenyi, who turned to his good acquaintance, the 19th-century Romantic-era portraitist and landscape painter Johann Nepomuk Ender.
 The result was a thematic painting titled Allegory of the Hungarian Academy of Sciences or From Darkness, the Light (Borúra derű).
 The artist tried to listen to the customer’s wishes to convey them in painted form.
 Ender made several preliminary versions, but they did not please the academy’s founder, who caused a scandal and then turned to the well-known Viennese painter Friedrich von Amerling.
 He worked on an alternative project, but this result did not satisfy the count.
-Then, he decided to accept the image created by his friend.
+Then he decided to accept the image his friend created.

 In 1834, István Széchenyi permanently donated the canvas to Magyar Tudományos Akadémia, as evidenced by a commemorative inscription left in the lower left corner of the painting.
 Over time, it transitioned to the society’s coat of arms and seal, becoming the official symbol of the scientific institution.
 Johann Nepomuk Ender’s monumental work of art is now featured in the Hungarian Academy collection.
-Its real size is far from miniature: the canvas measures 273×189 cm in height and width.
+Its real size is far from miniature: the canvas measures 273 x 189 cm.

 What is Magyar Tudományos Akadémia?

-Magyar Tudományos Akadémia (MTA) is Hungary’s leading scientific organization, dealing with the development and dissemination of science.
+The Magyar Tudományos Akadémia (MTA) is Hungary’s leading scientific organization, responsible for the development and dissemination of science.
 It was founded in 1825 by Count István Széchenyi.
 However, the society was actually formed in 1830, when its rules and name were officially approved.
 The logo appeared in 1831.

 1825 – today